playframework/play-generated-docs/manual/releases/release27/migration27/Migration27.md

 HikariCP was updated to the latest version which finally removed the configuration `initializationFailFast`, replaced by `initializationFailTimeout`.
 See [HikariCP changelog](https://github.com/brettwooldridge/HikariCP/blob/dev/CHANGES) and [documentation for `initializationFailTimeout`](https://github.com/brettwooldridge/HikariCP#infrequently-used) to better understand how to use this configuration.

+### HikariCP will not fail fast

+Play 2.7 changes the default value for HikariCP's `initializationFailTimeout` to `-1`.
+That means your application will start even if the database is not available.
+You can revert to the old behavior by configuring `initializationFailTimeout` to `1` which will make the pool to fail fast.
+See more details at [[SettingsJDBC]].

 ## BoneCP removed

 BoneCP is removed.
 If your application is configured to use BoneCP, you need to switch to [HikariCP](http://brettwooldridge.github.io/HikariCP/) which is the default JDBC connection pool.